natcannon13/startup/README.md

 From the Simon HTML assignment, I learned how to structure and interlink webpages with HTML and use input elements.
 From the Simon CSS assignment, I learned how to use Bootstrap and other CSS methods to improve the visuals of a webpage.
+From the Startup HTML CSS assignment, I learned how to use Bootstrap and HTML to put together a webpage to be functional and visually appealing.